Comprehensive Animal Welfare Program

 Humane Treatment During All Phases of the Program

 The BLM protects the health and welfare of wild horses and burros from the time they are on the range, through the gather and removal process and through the adoption or sale programs to when the animal is titled as an adopter’s own animal.

-Under the CAWP, the BLM will include internal and external reviews of the Program’s performance and consider recommendations from professionals qualified in equine science and veterinary medicine.
-The Program will explore partnerships that further the CAWP objectives.
+The BLM is exploring partnerships that further the CAWP objectives.
 Currently, the BLM has a partnership with the Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) to have veterinarians assist the BLM with animal evaluation and care on the range, at gathers and holding facilities and during compliance checks on adopted animals.